Universal-Team/3DEins/README.md

-# Uno3DS
+# 3DEins!
-UNO for Nintendo 3DS!
+A Card game for Nintendo 3DS!